sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 You can cross verify if a record has been updated in the backend.

->Backend URL can be found in [Mobile Services Cockpit](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html).
+>Backend URL can be found in [Mobile Services Cockpit](cp-mobile-dev-kit-ms-setup).

 >Mobile Applications | Native/Hybrid | Click on the MDK App com.sap.mdk.demo | Mobile Sample OData ESPM | click Root URL `v2` | add `/Customers`/ at the end of the URL

 ![MDK](img_037.png)

->As Sync is pressed, `UploadOffline.action` gets trigger to upload local changes from device to the backend and on success of this call, `DownloadOffline.action` is being called.
+You have successfully created a Customer Record and you are now all set to [Delete a Customer Record in an MDK App](cp-mobile-dev-kit-delete-customer).

 [VALIDATE_1]
 [ACCORDION-END]